 28 Stable housing market

 Pittsburgh was almost entirely unscathed by the housing bust that crippled so many other cities.

 Since 2000, housing prices are up 42% here, according to the Federal Housing Finance Agency.
 You should have bought your house in the Steel City!

 Right at the confluence of the three rivers is a fountain that runs during the warmer months and serves as one of the symbols of summer in Pittsburgh.

 It snatches water from an underground fourth river and shoots it 150 feet in the air.
 Sometimes, the water is dyed pink for breast cancer awareness or green for St. Patrick’s Day.

 Pittsburgh is sometimes considered behind the times, but it’s ever-so-slowly becoming more progressive.
 It has already become a green-friendly city.

 Walking paths along the rivers have been expanded, and lots of new bike lanes are popping up on roads.
 Local politicians like Bill Peduto, Patrick Dowd, and Bruce Kraus have helped push the city in a more forward-thinking direction, while still retaining its traditions and charm.

-Update, December 2013: Bill Peduto is now mayor-elect, and I can’t express how excited I am that my one-time MySpace friend, a man with so many terrific ideas for the city, is now in charge!
+UPDATE, 2018: Bill Peduto is now mayor, and I can’t express how excited I am that my one-time MySpace friend, a man with so many terrific ideas for the city, is now in charge!

 31 The Beehive